-- 10 In considering each possible related party relationship, attention is directed to the substance of the relationship and not merely the legal form. - 11 In the context of this Standard, the following are not related parties: - (a) two entities simply because they have a director or other member of key management personnel in common or because a member of key management personnel of one entity has significant influence over the other entity. - (b) two joint venturers simply because they share joint control of a joint venture. - (c) - (i) providers of finance, - (ii) trade unions, - (iii) public utilities, and simply by virtue of their normal dealings with an entity (even though they may affect the freedom of action of an entity or participate in its decision-making process).
+- 10 In considering each possible related party relationship, attention is directed to the substance of the relationship and not merely the legal form. - 11 In the context of this Standard, the following are not related parties: - (a) two entities simply because they have a director or other member of key management personnel in common or because a member of key management personnel of one entity has significant influence over the other entity. - (b) two joint venturers simply because they share joint control of a joint venture. - (c) (i) providers of finance, - (ii) trade unions, - (iii) public utilities, and - (iv) departments and agencies of a government that does not control, jointly control or significant influence the reporting entity, simply by virtue of their normal dealings with an entity (even though they may affect the freedom of action of an entity or participate in its decision-making process).